 The Fund recognizes a financial asset and financial liability in the statement of financial position when it becomes a party to the contractual provisions of the instrument.
-Purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace are recognized on the settlement date.
-Securities are recognized when received.
+Purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace are recognized on the transaction date.
+Securities are recognized on trade date.